Explore our collections below or download the list here.

-Collection includes correspondence of the family, genealogical papers, business papers etc. for the Knox Family.
+The collection includes correspondence of the family, genealogical papers, business papers etc. for the Knox Family.
 George Washington Knox was in Louisville, Ky.
 His father homesteaded the “Knox Plantation” and in 1830, George came to take up residence in Van Buren and take care of the plantation.
 He was appointed U. S. Marshall for the Western District of Arkansas.

 This collection contains biographical information, correspondence, certificates, and photographs belonging to Roy Kumpe, long-time executive director of the Arkansas Enterprises for the Blind, lawyer, and former Little Rock City Councilman.